pavelknespl/WindBoost/README.md

+> ⚠️ **Warning:** This script may bug on the latest Minecraft versions.
+Use with caution!
-# ⚡ WindBoost Skript pro Minecraft⚡
+# ⚡ WindBoost Minecraft Script ⚡

-Přidává rychlý push dopředu!
-Jednoduchý skript s **cooldownem** a přehledným **action barem**, který ukazuje, kdy je WindBoost připraven k použití.
+Give yourself a quick forward boost!
+A lightweight Skript with a **cooldown** and a clear **action bar** that shows when WindBoost is ready.

 ---

-## ✨ Funkce
+## ✨ Features

-- ✅ **Rychlý push dopředu**
-- ✅ **Ochrana proti pádu** – žádné poškození pádem během boostu
+- ✅ **Quick Forward Push** – instantly boost forward
+- ✅ **Fall Protection** – no fall damage during the boost
-- ✅ **Cooldown s Action Bar** – přehledně zobrazuje zbylý čas
+- ✅ **Cooldown Display** – action bar shows remaining cooldown

 ---

-## 🛠️ Instalace
+## 🛠️ Installation

-1. Nainstalujte [Skript](https://github.com/SkriptLang/Skript) 2.7+ na server vaší verze.
+1. Install [Skript](https://github.com/SkriptLang/Skript) 2.7+ on your server.
-2. Vložtě skript do `plugins/Skript/scripts/`
+2. Place the script in `plugins/Skript/scripts/`.
-3. Reloadujte Skript příkazem:
+3. Reload Skript with:
-/skript reload scripts
+/skript reload skripts
-4. Givnětě si item příkazem (pouze pro lidi s OP):
-/givewind
+4. Give yourself the item (OP only):

+---

+## ⚡ Usage

+- Use the item to activate WindBoost.
+- Watch the action bar for cooldown status.
+- Move faster without worrying about fall damage!

+---

+> Simple, fun, and fast movement for Minecraft.